ZanderPeterson/ZanderPeterson/README.md

 # About Me

+## What am I working on?:
-- 🔭 I’m currently working on a game in Python for a school assignment.
+I'm currently working on a small videogame in Python for school.

-- 🌱 I’m currently learning Python
-- 😄 Pronouns: he/him, although they/them is perfectly acceptable. 🙂
+## Where am I located?
+New Zealand, meaning UTC+12 or UTC+13

+## How is my day going?
+Good, and I hope yours is to!